VadimUkraine/Radio_button_quizz/README.md

 This repository implements a simple Quiz with questions.
 The frontend is implemented on a custom build of Webpack with Typescript & React & Redux & Redux-Saga.
 The project is configured with a pre-commit husky to check for errors in the code during git commits.
+The shuffling of answers in questions is done using the Fisher-Yates Shuffle algorithm.
 </details>

 #### Start project in dev environment: